sge-network/sge/docs/specs/DVM/04_Messages.md

   string creator = 1;
   // ticket is the jwt ticket data. string ticket = 2;
-  // public_key is the public key of the voter. string public_key = 3;
+  // voter_key_index is the public key index of the voter in the current list
+  // of public keys in the vault. uint32 voter_key_index = 3;
 }
 ```